South Park: Joining the Panderverse: Critical reception

-Erik Kain of Forbes opened his review stating: "The brilliance of South Park's latest special, Joining the Panderverse, is in Matt Stone and Trey Parker's ability to skewer all sides of a fraught cultural debate."
-He repeatedly praised the efforts of the episode to criticize both "Disney's laziness and the general laziness of token diversity, overreliance on the multiverse and so forth while also taking jabs at the other side of the aisle and all the lazy anti-woke YouTubers and fans who spend all their time complaining about diversity."

 Den of Geeks Rendy Jones wrote that the episode succeeded in its admonishment of "right-wing, anti-woke social media accounts," but held reservations about its "messaging", of which he asserted that it "could be more 'nuanced' than the 'both sides suck' area."

 Ryan Smith, reviewing the episode for CBR, felt that in parodying both Disney's attempts to exhibit diversity "for wider appeal," and the negative reaction by those opposed to such initiatives, the episode "ironically pandered" to those who take a strong stance on the subject.
 Nonetheless, Smith thought that the program succeeded in this approach, astutely diagnosing how such productions are the result of poor decision-making, while also doing a good job of using Cartman to roast the most noxious critics of these initiatives among fandom, which Smith found "hilarious."

 Keegan Kelly with Cracked.com both praised and criticized the episode, saying that while much of it was "punchy, hilarious and incisive," the series' satirical outlook on cultural debates remained hampered by consistently summarizing them as "Douche vs. Turd."